JLRipley314/TeukEvolution.jl/README.md

 ## Citation

-If you use this code, the best thing to cite right now would be
+If you use this code, the best thing to cite right now would be the below reference, as it describes the newest version of the code.
 ```
-@article{Ripley:2020xby,
+@article{Zhu:2023mzv,
-    author = "Ripley, Justin L. and Loutrel, Nicholas and Giorgi, Elena and Pretorius, Frans",
+    author = "Zhu, Hengrui and Ripley, Justin L. and C\'ardenas-Avenda\~no, Alejandro and Pretorius, Frans",
-    title = "{Numerical computation of second order vacuum perturbations of Kerr black holes}",
+    title = "{Challenges in Quasinormal Mode Extraction: Perspectives from Numerical solutions to the Teukolsky Equation}",
-    eprint = "2010.00162",
+    eprint = "2309.13204",
     archivePrefix = "arXiv",
     primaryClass = "gr-qc",
-    doi = "10.1103/PhysRevD.103.104018",
-    journal = "Phys.
-Rev. D",
-    volume = "103",
-    pages = "104018",
+    month = "9",
-    year = "2021"
+    year = "2023"
 }
 ```